pzhaojohnson/rna2drawer2/README.md

 ### Editing Bases

-This mode can be turned on via the `Mode`: `Edit Bases` menu button.
-In this mode, clicking on a base will select it and clicking on other bases will add them to your selection.
+In the `Edit Bases` mode, clicking on a base will select it and clicking on other bases will add them to your selection.
 Multiple bases can be selected at once by clicking on a base and dragging the mouse over other bases.